-Here is a concept map of Differential Calculus.
-It is best to study it before studying any of the Calculus Lectures to understand where they are on the map.
+Below is a concept map of Differential Calculus.
+It is best to study it before studying any of the Calculus Lectures to understand where it is on the map.
+The more you see of the big picture the better you learn!

-II.
+III.
 LECTURES